uqiotstudio/csse4011_zephyr_guides/mkdocs/docs/OS/OS.2.1-Building_Tips.md

 ## **2.0 Setting Build Options**

 Note that these should be added to the top of the CMakeLists file.
 Additionally, there are other ways to include config files and devicetree overlays.
-Refer to a application development [2] and device tree guides [3] for more.
+Refer to a [application development](https://docs.zephyrproject.org/latest/application/index.html) and [device tree](https://docs.zephyrproject.org/latest/guides/dts/howtos.html#set-devicetree-overlays) guides for more.

 ### **2.1 Boards**

- A board to develop can be specified within the top level CMakeLists file as below, the particular name for the board can be found under *Zephyr Supported Boards -> boardname* [1].
+ A board to develop can be specified within the top level CMakeLists file as below, the particular name for the board can be found under *Zephyr Supported Boards -> boardname* or [here](https://docs.zephyrproject.org/latest/boards/index.html).

  ```
  set(BOARD board_name)